The Hillary Gravendyk Prize

 One National and one Regional Winner will each be awarded $1000 and book publication, and additional books may be chosen for publication by the editors.

 The Hillary Gravendyk Prize is an open poetry book competition for all writers regardless of the number of previously published poetry collections.
 The manuscript page limit is 48 – 100 pages, and the press invites all styles and forms of poetry.
 Only electronic submissions accepted via Inlandia’s Submittable portal.
 Entries must be received between February 1 and April 30 at midnight Pacific Standard Time each year.
 Reading fee is $20.
+(Read below for fee waiver information.)
 The winners will be announced late Summer/Fall, for publication in the next year.

 HILLARY GRAVENDYK (1979-2014) was a beloved poet living and teaching in Southern California’s “Inland Empire” region.
 She wrote the acclaimed poetry book, HARM from Omnidawn Publishing (2012), and the posthumously published The Soluble Hour (Omnidawn, 2017) and Unlikely Conditions (1913 Press, 2017, with Cynthia Arrieu-King) as well as the poetry chapbook The Naturalist (Achiote Press, 2008).
 A native of Washington State, she was an admired Assistant Professor of English at Pomona College in Claremont, CA. Her poetry has appeared widely in journals such as American Letters & Commentary, The Bellingham Review, The Colorado Review, The Eleventh Muse, Fourteen Hills, MARY, 1913: A Journal of Forms, Octopus Magazine, Tarpaulin Sky and Sugar House Review.
 Hillary was two-time winner of the Eisner Prize in Poetry and was awarded a 2015 Pushcart Prize for her poem “Your Ghost,” which appeared in the Pushcart Prize Anthology.
 She leaves behind many devoted colleagues, friends, family and beautiful poems.
 Hillary Gravendyk passed away on May 10, 2014 after a long illness.
 This contest has been established in her memory.

-This year’s competition judge is Rusty Morrison (National) and Megan Gravendyk Estrella (Regional).
+This year’s competition judge is Brenda Hillman (National) and Megan Gravendyk Estrella (Regional).

 Megan Gravendyk-Estrella is a Registered Psychiatric Nurse and Poet.
 Megan is a two-time winner of the Dorothy Sargent Rosenberg Poetry Prize and the author of the Seattle Young Playwrights prize-winning short play, “Good Evening Mrs. Gerfella.”
 Megan lives in the Los Angeles area with her husband, Jose, and his daughter, Sofia.
 Hillary and Megan wrote together their entire lives.
 Prior to Hillary’s passing, the sisters workshopped poetry and short fiction together, including many poems in Hillary’s book, Harm.